nexmo-se/octopus/README.md

 }
 ```
 If *Blocked*

+## Notes
+- You can run it in Neru debug with caveats
+- In Debug mode, the Login Authentication does not work and you will default to user octopus
+- Use "octo" as api_key when sending request to /octopus when in debug mode.
+API Secret does not matter.
+Only works in Debug
+- Also, in neru debug, the database will sometimes fail since debug IPs might not have been all added.

 ## This code uses the Neru Serverless Platform
 As such, neru needs to be initialized to run this